 In 2000, the City's eighth fire station was opened on Edwards Street, south of Ellis Avenue.
 The funding for the station was provided by the developer of the Sea Cliff Homes Project, at a total cost of $3.4 million.
 This station is home to a paramedic fire engine and the Department's hazardous materials response unit.
 Lastly, following the tragic events of September 11, 2001, the Department began to place a greater emphasis on developing an integrated response to chemical, biological, radiological, nuclear and explosive (CBRNE) events.

 Duane Olson served as Fire Chief from January 2003 until December 2009.
 During that period an emphasis was placed on stabilizing staffing needs and upgrading the Department’s apparatus fleet and fire stations.
-There was also a continued focus on developing a response to CBRNE events and the Department's Urban Search and Rescue (USAR) capabilities were developed.
+There was also a continued focus on developing a response to CBRNE events and the Department's Urban Search and Rescue (US&R) capabilities were developed.
 Many of the changes in the department were made possible through advances in obtaining grant funding and development of fire department revenues.
 Lastly, in 2009, along with the City of Huntington Beach, the Fire Department celebrated its centennial.

 Fire Chief Patrick McIntosh was appointed in January 2010.
 Since then he has placed an emphasis on maintaining the Department's high standards for emergency response and customer service.
-This has been done during a time of budget and staffing reductions as the City addresses financial difficulties due to recession.
 In early 2010, the Department's Urban Search and Rescue (US&R) Team was recognized by the State of California Office of Emergency Services and certified by the State as a Medium Rescue, qualifying fire department personnel to respond to state-wide disasters.
 An awards program recognizing and decorating fire personnel, whose actions exemplify the spirit of the fire service, was implemented in 2011.
-In 2013, Marine Safety services were merged into the Fire Department.